arke-industries/Protogen/README.md

-protogen
+Protogen
 ========

-protogen is used to generate a serialization/deserialization interface for the Arke Industries Interchange Protocol (AIIP).
+Protogen is used to generate a serialization/deserialization interface for the Arke Industries Interchange Protocol (AIIP).
 It is made available under the terms of the [MIT license](LICENSE).